phasehq/console/CONTRIBUTING.md

    >**Note:** Your browser might warn you about the self-signed certificate.
 You can safely accept the certificate and proceed.

+### Set Up the Phase CLI

+1. Install the CLI:
+   - Option 1: Install via the official documentation: https://docs.phase.dev/cli/install
+   - Option 2: Set up the Phase CLI dev environment: https://github.com/phasehq/cli?tab=readme-ov-file#development

+2. Create a personal access token in the Phase Console:
+   - Follow the instructions at: https://docs.phase.dev/console/tokens#personal-access-tokens-pats

+3. Log in via the CLI:
+   - Run the following command:
+     ```
+     phase auth --mode token
+     ```
+   - Select "🛠️ Self Hosted" from the dropdown
+   - For the Phase Console host URL, enter: `http://localhost` (Note: Use `http` instead of `https` to avoid SSL certificate errors with self-signed certificates)
+   - Enter your email
+   - Copy and paste your Phase personal access token you created in the Phase Console

+For more information on `phase auth`, see: https://docs.phase.dev/cli/commands#auth

 ### Common Problems / Issues 🗿

 1. **Certificate Errors**